MaxHalford/tartine/README.md

 Exporting a dataframe to a spreadsheet is trivial.
 But this results in a flat and static spreadsheet where the cells are not linked with each other.
 This is what this tool addresses: it allows you to programmatically generate dynamic spreadsheets with arbitrary layouts.

-This tool also allows to do things the other way round: flatten a dataframe with an arbitrary layout into a flat dataframe.
+This tool also allows to do things the other way round: convert a dataframe with an arbitrary layout into a flat dataframe.

 ## Installation